cmnybo/ft65convert/README.md

 If ft65convert is run with the .dat file as the only argument, it will display the channels stored in it.
 The `--config` option will display all of the settings in the .dat file.

 This program is currently in alpha.
-I do not have an FT-65 to test with yet, but the Yaesu software loads the files edited with this program.
-Make sure to backup your settings before using ft65convert on them in case anything goes wrong.
+I have been using this program with my FT-65 and it has been working correctly.
+However, make sure to backup your settings before using ft65convert on them in case anything goes wrong.

 ### Parameters:
     positional arguments: